openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 >**Note:**
 >
->The following values are in octal.
-The returned value is in decimal; convert it before checking.<br/>- 0o400: User read.
-For regular files, the owner can read the file; for directories, the owner can read directory entries.<br/>- 0o200: User write.
-For regular files, the owner can write to the file; for directories, the owner can create/delete directory entries.<br/>- 0o100: User execute.
-For regular files, the owner can execute the file; for directories, the owner can search for a given pathname in the directory.<br/>- 0o040: Group read.
-For regular files, the group can read the file; for directories, the group can read directory entries.<br/>- 0o020: Group write.
-For regular files, the group can write to the file; for directories, the group can create/delete directory entries.<br/>- 0o010: Group execute.
-For regular files, the group can execute the file; for directories, the group can search for a given pathname in the directory.<br/>- 0o004: Others read.
-For regular files, other users can read the file; for directories, other groups can read directory entries.<br/>- 0o002: Others write.
-For regular files, other users can write to the file; for directories, other groups can create/delete directory entries.<br/>- 0o001: Others execute.
-For regular files, other users can execute the file; for directories, other groups can search for a given pathname in the directory.
+>The following values are in octal, and the returned value is in decimal.
+Convert before checking.<br/>-&nbsp;0o400: User read.
+For regular files, the owner can read the file; for directories, the owner can read directory entries.<br/>-&nbsp;0o200: User write.
+For regular files, the owner can write to the file; for directories, the owner can create/delete directory entries.<br/>-&nbsp;0o100: User execute.
+For regular files, the owner can execute the file; for directories, the owner can search for given pathnames in the directory.<br/>-&nbsp;0o040: Group read.
+For regular files, the group can read the file; for directories, the group can read directory entries.<br/>-&nbsp;0o020: Group write.
+For regular files, the group can write to the file; for directories, the group can create/delete directory entries.<br/>-&nbsp;0o010: Group execute.
+For regular files, the group can execute the file; for directories, the group can search for given pathnames in the directory.<br/>-&nbsp;0o004: Others read.
+For regular files, others can read the file; for directories, other groups can read directory entries.<br/>-&nbsp;0o002: Others write.
+For regular files, others can write to the file; for directories, other groups can create/delete directory entries.<br/>-&nbsp;0o001: Others execute.
+For regular files, others can execute the file; for directories, other groups can search for given pathnames in the directory.

 **Type:** Int64